dbpedia/airML/README.md

 # airML
-Distributed Deployment of ML models at scale
+Distributed and Decentralized Deployment of ML models at scale